đź“Ł Community Call - August, 2020

 v1.3 is released, and a real-world look at automating business processes with Cards and Power Automate

-Profile image of Adaptive Cards Team
+Profile image of Matt Hidinger

 · 5 min read